Israeli missiles strike Gaza hospital, patients evacuated

-The Israeli military said in a statement it had taken steps to reduce harm to civilians before it struck the compound, which was being used by Hamas militants to plan attacks.

-Images circulating on social media, which Reuters could not immediately verify, showed dozens of people leaving the premises, with some appearing to be dragging sick relatives on hospital beds.
+The Episcopal Church in Jerusalem said the warning to evacuate the hospital came 20 minutes before the strike that destroyed the two-storey genetic laboratory and damaged the pharmacy and emergency department buildings and other surrounding structures.

+“We call on all governments and people of goodwill to intervene to stop all kinds of attacks on medical and humanitarian institutions,” the church said.

-The Palestinian foreign ministry and Hamas condemned the attack at Al-Ahli and said in a statement that Israel was destroying Gaza's healthcare system.
+The Palestinian foreign ministry and Hamas condemned the attack, saying Israel was destroying Gaza's healthcare system.

-Israel says Hamas systematically exploits civilian structures, including hospitals, which the militant group denies.
-Israeli forces have carried out numerous raids in medical facilities in the enclave.
+Israel said Hamas systematically exploits civilian structures, including hospitals, which the militant group denies.
+Israeli forces have carried out many raids in medical facilities in Gaza.

 In October 2023, a deadly blast at a parking lot in the compound of Al-Ahli hospital was blamed by Hamas on an Israeli air strike.
 Israel said a failed rocket launch by the Palestinian Islamic Jihad group had caused the blast.

 The militant group denied it was responsible.
-An investigation by Human Rights Watch later concluded the 2023 explosion was most likely caused by a failed Palestinian rocket launch.
+An investigation by Human Rights Watch concluded the explosion was most likely caused by a failed Palestinian rocket launch.

-Separate strikes in the enclave on Sunday killed the head of a police station in Khan Younis, in the southern part of the Hamas-run enclave, according to Hamas media.
+Separate strikes in the enclave on Sunday killed at least 30 Palestinians, including the head of a police station in Khan Younis, in the southern part of the Hamas-run enclave, according to Hamas and health authorities.
+Six brothers were killed when an Israeli strike hit their car in Deir Al-Balah in central Gaza Strip, medics said.

-At least eight more people, including a woman, were killed further north, according to the official Palestinian news agency WAFA.
-There was no immediate Israeli comment on those reports.
+Later on Sunday, the Israeli military said it had located and destroyed a 1.2km underground tunnel used by militants in the northern Gaza Strip.
+It said it struck several militants identified as planting a bomb near the Israeli soldiers carrying out the operation to demolish the tunnel.

+The armed wing of Hamas, meanwhile, said its fighters detonated bombs they had planted in a house in eastern Rafah, in the south of the enclave, after Israeli soldiers entered it.

 Reuters